-The Minnesota Master Naturalist Explorers program will pair current adult Minnesota Master Naturalist Volunteers with staff in existing after-school programs across the state of Minnesota.
-A goal of the Explorers Program is to offer fun, outdoor, science-based educational opportunities for 4th and 5th grade students to learn about the ecology and natural history of their schoolyard, neighborhood, nearby natural areas, and the entire state.
+The goal of the Explorers program is to offer fun, outdoor, science-based educational opportunities for elementary students to learn about the ecology and natural history of their schoolyard, neighborhood, nearby natural areas, and the entire state.

 The Explorers program is funded by a grant from the Minnesota Environment and Natural Resources Trust Fund.

 Are you a teacher or after school coordinator interested in holding an Explorers program at your school?
 Click here